PPP Applications are Now Being Accepted

 - For second draw PPP loans you must have the number from your first PPP loan.
 SBA loan numbers (PLP) have eight numbers followed by a dash then two more numbers (i.e., XXXXXXXX-XX).

 What Expenses Can I Use My PPP Loan For?

-- Owner compensation replacement, calculated based on 2019 net profit.
+- Owner compensation replacement, calculated based on 2019 or 2020 net profit.

-- Employee payroll costs (as defined in the First PPP Interim Final Rule) for employees whose principal place of residence is in the United States, if you have employees.
+- Employee payroll costs for employees whose principal place of residence is in the United States, if you have employees.